jensfinnas/bra_scraper/README.rst

 # BRÅ Scraper

-This is a Python module for fetching statistical data about reported crime from [Brottsförbyggande rådet](http://statistik.bra.se/solwebb/action/index).
+This is a Python module for fetching statistical data about reported crime from [Brottsförebyggande rådet](http://statistik.bra.se/solwebb/action/index).

 ### Installation